KevinBrueland/ModbusTCP.MasterSim/README.md

 # AppSettings.json <a name="appsettings"></a>
-The appsettings.json config file has three application settings can be set in order to autoconnect to a slave.
+The appsettings.json config file has application settings that can be set in order to autoconnect to a slave.
 If these values arent present in the appsettings.json file, you can still manually connect to a slave with the 'Connect' command.

 ## SlaveIPAddress <a name="slaveipaddress"></a>